ansible-community/ansible-build-data/README.md

     directory).
   - `changelog-url` (string): If the collection does not provide a changelog in `changelogs/changelog.yaml`, the URL to the actual changelog needs to be added.
-Otherwise, this field should be ommitted.
+Otherwise, this field should be omitted.

 ``` yaml
 collections: